Destinations Italy Umbria & Le Marche

 Must orderumbrichelli al tartufo

-A cave-walled trattoria three minutes from Orvieto's duomo on Via Cipriano Manente, family since the 1960s — the one-page menu, the truffle pasta, and the pigeon are why locals send out-of-towners here.
-Umbrichelli (thick Umbrian spaghetti) with summer or winter truffle is the house dish; piccione disossato and cinghiale in umido follow.
+A cave-walled trattoria three minutes from Orvieto's duomo on Via Cipriano Manente, family-run since the 1960s; the one-page menu, the truffle pasta and the pigeon are why this is where you send out-of-towners.
+Umbrichelli (thick Umbrian spaghetti) with summer or winter truffle, the 'tartufo volante' shaved tableside in a generous shower, is the house dish; piccione disossato and cinghiale in umido follow.
 Lunch is more relaxed than dinner; closed Wednesdays.

 Orvieto · Via Cipriano Manente 16Closed WedCash preferred